Child Custody in Texas

 The biggest issue related to conservatorship tends to be when a conservator is determined by the court to be the “joint managing conservator with the exclusive right to designate the primary residence of the child” (i.e., which parent is designated as the child’s home base).
-This may play a factor in possession (or visitation) of the child, but it won’t necessarily determine what that possession will look like.
+This may play a factor in the possession (or visitation) of the child, but it won’t necessarily determine what that possession will look like.

 In framing the court’s perspective as to what the “child’s best interests” actually are, the testimony and evidence presented by the parents are obviously very significant.
 The parents are often the most significant component of the court’s consideration with respect to the child and how the court would seek to allocate important rights and duties to each parent, such as who gets the right to make educational decisions, who gets the right to make important health care and psychological/psychiatric decisions, and who gets to designate the primary residence of the child.

 The evidence and testimony provided to the court by the parents are critical because it is the parents who truly are at the “front lines” with regard to their child in most circumstances.
 If both parents, for instance, wake the child up, get them ready for school, take them to school, take them to their activities, help them with their schoolwork, and keep a close eye on their child’s health care, the court may have little difficulty in appointing both parents as joint managing conservators with rights and duties that may be close to equal.

 Deciding Which Parent is Best Suited for Primary Custody